imerimi/ads/README.md

 # Job Seeker App

 The Job Seeker app is a Django application designed to display available jobs and provide useful visualizations to help users understand market demand.
-The application scrapes job data from jobstreet.com as part of its data scraping functionality.

 ## Features